azeveco/Togglefy/README.md

 The identifier is the name, downcased and snake_cased 🐍

-Whenever you create a `Jane::Feature`, you can expect something like this:
+Whenever you create a `Togglefy::Feature`, you can expect something like this:

 ```ruby
 id: 1,